COSBlab/bat-MD/README.md

 * `3-ANALYSIS`: analyze production simulations here.
 Please refer to `README.md` for instructions.

 **Software requirements**

+Make sure you install the following software before performing and analyzing the simulations.
+Information about how to install the software can be found by following the corresponding link.

 * [GROMACS 2020.4](https://www.gromacs.org)
 * [PLUMED 2.7](https://www.plumed.org)
 * [MDAnalysis 1.0.0](https://www.mdanalysis.org)